denniscwylie/sarks/sarks_vignette.md

 1    exact 42 250 0.168 0.1238429 0.2202254
 ```

-Of course we could compute a new set of thresholdsNoGini using filtersNoGini, but the
+Of course we could compute a new set of `thresholdsNoGini` using `filtersNoGini`,
-results of this on our ability to detect anything are worth considering:
+but the results of this on our ability to detect anything are worth considering:

 ```R
 permDistNoGini <-